 How do we carry out controls?

 One of the chief tasks of the Customs Service is to control persons, luggage and means of transport that cross the border in order to uncover illegal importing and exporting of goods.
 While a control is being carried out, we may have to withhold your phone and you may also have to wait some other place than where your means of transport, luggage and travelling companions are.
 Our goal is to carry out the control as carefully and considerately as possible while showing you respect.

 We wish to subject as few travellers as possible to customs control.
 Since we do not always have information about who smugglers are, it is unfortunately unavoidable that innocent travellers also have to provide information or be subjected to a more extensive control.

 What are your rights?

 If you had to take your clothes off during the control, you are entitled to an explanation for why this was necessary.
-If, in addition, you feel a need to speak to someone about the control you have undergone, you can contact the responsible manager.

 If you wish to file a complaint about the control, please send your complaint to Norwegian Customs.
 Remember to tell us where the incident happened.